Adopt a Glacier

 Zmutt Glacier is located below the famous Matterhorn in Zmutt Valley in Switzerland near the Italian border at a latitude of 45.96° North and a longitude of 7.62° East.

-Zmutt Glacier is an alpine glacier that has retreated more than 2 km (1.2 miles) in the last 150 years.
+Zmutt Glacier is an alpine glacier at an average altitude of 2980 m (9776 ft) that has retreated more than 2 km (1.2 miles) in the last 150 years.